fossable/docs.sandpolis.org/docs/specification/probe.md

 ## Connection Security

 Unlike agents, probes do not use TLS.
-Rather, outgoing messages are encrypted with AES using a key derived from a master key embedded in the configuration.
+Rather, outgoing messages are encrypted with AES256 using a sesion key derived from a master key embedded in the configuration.

+No two connections will use the same session key, so compromising it will only yield an attacker decrypted data for the remainder of the connection.